 This herb can be unsafe when not used properly.

 I do not recommend using this herb beyond a week, as it can lead to vitamin deficiencies, electrolyte depletion, and dependency.

 Some detox tea companies recommend long-term use of this herb, which is highly unsafe.

 Drinking tea alone won’t detox your body.

 Since the liver is the major detoxification organ in the body, it’s working to filter toxins 24 hours a day.

 Unfortunately, most detox teas are not strong enough to combat the poisons in today’s toxic world.

 Our toxic load is difficult to manage.

-Two cups of tea per day will surely help, but on its own, will not be enough.
+Two cups of tea per day may help, but on its own, will not be enough.

 As an example, think about the body burden from most personal care products.